GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots.
+> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
+So the whole process is two steps forward and one step back.
 >
-> ~ *Ken Thompson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts